lausandt/kakeibo-journal/README.md

 This a kakeibo journal.
 An app to help you manage your household finances in a mindful manner and help you achieve short term savings goals.

-Insight: the journal provides you with insight on your families daily spending, not only on the who spend how much where, but also by classifying the expenses not only in the quantitative, standard fixed and variable expenses, but also in qualitive classification.
+Insight: the journal provides you with insight on your families daily spending, not only on the who spend how much where, but also by classifying the expenses not only in the quantitative, standard fixed and variable expenses, but also in qualitive classification:

  - Needs: For instance your food shopping, or the utilities.
  - Wants: For instance a bottle of wine, or a book.